 There are four 18th-century gilt lions at the foot of the chair.
 But by their positioning, you might suppose they symbolically guard the Stone of Scone which was once kept beneath the chair.
 In the tour book, you can read how Edward I ordered the stone’s capture from the Scots in 1296 to use in English coronations.

-Interestingly, the Coronation Chair was made to hold the stone.
-However, since the stone historically belonged to the Scots, they campaigned successfully for its return.
-Although it was returned in 1996, it is still used for coronations.
+Interestingly, the Coronation Chair was made to hold the stone – so the stone came first.
+However, since the stone historically belonged to the Scots, they successfully campaigned for its return.
+Although it was returned in 1996, it is still used for coronations at Westminster Abbey.

 Without doubt, it is one of the world’s most famous chairs.
 Also, it is older than any other piece of furniture in the UK.
 This refers to furniture that is still in use.
 For example, not furniture that is stored away, merely decorative or in disrepair and therefore unusable.